hmajid2301/blog/content/posts/2022-11-20-til-how-you-can-add-goatcounter-to-your-hugo-blog/index.md

 Note here the file location and name here `{{ partial "analytics.html" . -}}`, matches what I said above.
 {{< /notice >}}

-Finally open your `config.yml` or `config.toml` and add the following.
-This is your site code on goatcounter.
+Finally, open your `config.yml` or `config.toml` and add the following.
+This is your site code on Goatcounter.

 ```yaml
 params: